maxlebedev/maleficer/README.md

     - MenuSelection maybe wants to be reset when moving thru menus
     - Stunning self doesn't lock out movement
     - Bombs appear before their animation finishes
+        * We could fix this with a summon proc+queue. that gets ran after anims